refractionPOINT/lce_doc/docs/user_addons.md

 ```

 As you can see, this optimization is useful to reduce the repeated metadata.
 This is particularly
 useful if, for example, you have large numbers of IoCs for a given actor.
-In that case every
+In that case, every
 IoC in the lookup would be associated with the same metadata (information about the actor).

 #### From MISP